 In 2005, Thomas was named a member of the Court of Arbitration for Sport, which is based in Lausanne, Switzerland.
 The members of the Court include lawyers and former jurists from around the world.
 CAS is an independent arbitral institution created in 1983 to settle sports-related disputes involving drug violations and rules of international sports federations.
 It hears cases arising from most world-class sporting competition and has global jurisdiction.
 The Court has offices in Lausanne, Switzerland; Sydney, Australia; and New York City, and establishes ad hoc offices in Olympic host cities, as required.

-In 2006, Thomas was appointed to the Board of Visitors of the College of William & Mary, a position to which he was reappointed in 2009.
+In 2006, Thomas was appointed to the Board of Visitors of William & Mary, a position to which he was reappointed in 2009.

 In 2009, Thomas asked to be considered for a seat on the federal 4th Circuit Court of Appeals.
 The Virginia Bar Association included Thomas on the list of candidates it submitted to Virginia’s two senators on February 24, 2009.